AndreasLampos/Tsipster.gr/README.md

 # Tsipster - Web-based Bet Suggestor

-Tsipster is a web application that suggests bets based on machine learning and user preferences.
+Tsipster is a web-based application that delivers personalized sports betting suggestions using machine learning models and user-defined preferences.
+It also features an odds aggregator to help users find the best value across multiple bookmakers.

+This project was developed as part of a startup proposal for the Ennovation Competition, showcasing both technical innovation and entrepreneurial thinking.

 ## Setup Instructions